 Personalizing the meeting room: when consumer tech spills into the corporate world

-Employees’ experience as consumers have changed their expectations towards collaboration technology in their workplaces.
-As consumers, they already expect easy integration and compatibility with other devices.
-They have become increasingly familiar with personalization of content thanks to Spotify, Netflix, Amazon and others.
-They want the same interface and experience of technology regardless of where or when they use it.
+Organizations are made up of employees who are also daily consumers of technology in their private lives, and who demand that the tools being deployed in their workplace are compatible with one another.
+They also expect that the tools they use should be designed to support their existing workflows rather than creating additional friction, which is too often the case.
+Indeed, employees’ experience as consumers have changed their expectations towards collaboration technology in their workplaces.
+As consumers, we already expect easy integration and compatibility with other devices.
+We have become increasingly familiar with personalization of content thanks to Google, Spotify, Netflix, Amazon and others.
+We expect the same interface and experience regardless of where or when we use it.
 Yet, when it comes to technology within meeting rooms, collaboration spaces or board rooms – nothing is predictable, nothing is easy to use and systems used by employees on a daily basis on their laptops and mobiles such as Skype for Business, Microsoft Teams or Outlook suddenly become non inter-operable or banned.
-Employees find themselves equipped with unified communication applications across all their devices except the ones used in the meeting rooms.
-Participants revert to laptops to attend web and video conferences and squeeze in front of the webcam and microphone.
-Efficiency, quality and collaboration get compromised, and frustration grow.
-Enterprises must adopt a more personalized approach to meetings and collaboration technology where audio, video and content sharing are integrated in the same was as the personal devices world.
+We find ourselves equipped with unified communication applications across all devices, except the ones used in the meeting rooms.
+Participants revert to laptops to attend web and video conferences and squeeze in front of the laptop webcam and microphone.
+Efficiency and quality get compromised, and frustration grow.
+Enterprises must adopt a more personalized approach to meetings and collaboration technology where audio, video and content sharing are integrated in the same was as in the personal devices world.

 Collaboration technology that actually let you collaborate

-Talking with IT professionals, we know that customers are tired of investing and maintaining systems that only serve one part of the collaboration equation.
-Too often, audio, web and video conferencing solutions are built in silos that are not inter-operable nor consistent across meeting rooms and different offices locations.
-And given the wide diversity of devices, software platforms and access modes in play; collaboration rooms need to be transformed to optimize the experience for participants.
-It should indeed replicate the ease of the desktop experience and bring it into the larger and more immersive context of collaboration rooms.
-By improving this internal hurdle, organisations will create operational excellence: ease of use, better employees satisfaction and confidence in the systems.
+Talking to IT professionals, we know that customers are tired of investing and maintaining systems that only serve one part of the collaboration equation.
+Too often, audio, web and video conferencing solutions are built in silos that are not inter-operable nor consistent across meeting rooms and different office locations.
+Given the wide diversity of devices, software platforms and access modes in play; collaboration rooms need to be transformed to optimize the experience for participants.
+It should replicate the ease of the desktop experience and bring it into the larger and more immersive context of collaboration rooms.
+By overcoming this hurdle, organizations will create operational excellence: ease of use, better employees satisfaction and confidence in the systems.
 This in turn will drive more frequent usage of meeting rooms, more in real-life interactions and conversations, better collaboration and more productivity overall.